 Battle of the Bases: Co-working vs. Working from Home

 But where do you get your work done?
-Where is your StartUp going to call home?
+Where is your new business going to call home?

 That doesn’t mean that “anywhere” is best.
 You could finish your manifesto while sat in a puddle in a field, but good luck hitting productivity targets.